-Images of people in the media are manipulated so dramatically these days that it can feel like “beauty” is less and less attainable.
-Help your child resist media influence and see the real picture.
+Images of people in the media are manipulated so dramatically these days that it can feel like ‘beauty’ is less and less attainable.
+Help your child understand unrealistic beauty ideals, resist media influence and see the real picture.

 Media influence on teenagers

 Are you worried that your child’s expectations for their appearance are unrealistic?
 It’s hardly surprising.
-It's hardly surprising.
 Today's young people are bombarded by thousands of advertising messages a day.
-These come not only via television and magazines but also websites, blogs, social media, music videos, films, and even smartphones.
+These come not only via television and magazines but also websites, blogs, social media, infuencer’s sponsored ads, music videos, and films.

-And almost half of young women in the Pretty as a Picture (PDF) (1,991 KB)Opens in new window🔗 poll by UK think tank Credos agreed with the statement “seeing ads using thin models makes me feel more conscious of the way I look and makes me want to diet/lose weight.”
+In a study published by Girlguiding UK, 61% of girls said that when women are portrayed through a sexual lens, it makes girls feel disempowered.
+And almost half of young women in the Pretty as a Picture (PDF) (1,991 KB) poll by UK think tank Credos agreed with the statement “seeing ads using thin models makes me feel more conscious of the way I look and makes me want to diet/lose weight.”

 How image manipulation shifts our perception of beauty

 The majority of photographs of women we see in the media are not only the result of clever makeup and lighting at photoshoots, but also digital distortion and social media filters that mimic unrealistic beauty ideals.
 The photos are so edited that even the women in the images don’t look like that in real life.
 Combined with headlines critical of “real” women who don’t match this unrealistic, enhanced image of beauty, and it’s easy to understand why girls aspire to achieve that ‘perfect’ airbrushed look.